 System Restore Points have been present since Windows XP, as far as I can recall.
 I don’t remember if Windows 98 or Windows 2000 had the option.
 Speaking of system restore points, they are just a bit over a screenshot of your system drive.
-They capture resident program, their settings, and Windows Registry as an image and back up a few things that are necessary to reconstruct the system drive to the point, if you opt to go back.
+They capture the resident program, their settings, and Windows Registry as an image and back up a few things that are necessary to reconstruct the system drive to the point if you opt to go back.

 Difference between System Backup & System Restore Point